GM and Softbank are putting $3 billion into self-driving cars

 Related: Distrust in self-driving cars on rise after crashes

-Both automakers and tech companies have been making a major push to develop the technology needed to bring self-driving cars to market.
-While many cars now on the market have features of self-driving vehicles, full self-driving cars have been limited to test vehicles to this point.
+Automakers and tech companies have been making a major push to develop the technology needed to bring self-driving cars to market.
+While many cars now on the market have features of self-driving vehicles, fully self-driving cars have been limited to test vehicles to this point.

-GM (GM) stock rose more than 8% in premarket trading on Thursday's announcement.
+GM Cruise's new relationship with Softbank also provides the potential for partnerships with other companies, such as Uber, in markets like Asia.

+"I would expect Softbank may become the conduit to both feed GM automated vehicles into these other regional [ride-hailing] platforms and to help GM get a foothold into some of these markets with a homegrown [ride-hailing] solution," said Sam Abuelsamid, a transportation analyst with Navigant Research, in an email.